jesshill/CSU-2025FA-DSCI-510-001_LINUX_as_a_computational_platform/Home_Work/Assignment_6.md

 ## Question 1

-- A. What echo statement would you use to print out your default language settings?
+- A. What echo/print statement would you use to print out your default language settings?
 - B. What are they? (ie: copy and paste the output of A)
-- C. What echo statement would you use to print out your terminal's environmental shell settings?
+- C. What echo/print statement would you use to print out your terminal's environmental shell settings?
 - D. What are they? (ie: copy and paste the output of C)

 ## Question 2